Texas flooding mapped: Here are the affected areas as death toll rises

 At least 173 people are still missing in Central Texas, with the governor warning that ‘there could be more added to that list’

-The search for missing people entered its seventh day on Thursday after catastrophic flash floods swept through Central Texas last week.
+A week after catastrophic flash floods swept through Central Texas, first responders are still sifting through debris to find the missing and recover the dead.

-At least 120 people, including 36 children, have been killed following torrential downpours that began Thursday after the Guadalupe River burst from its banks on Friday, rising by 20 feet in roughly 95 minutes.
+At least 121 people, including 36 children, have been killed following torrential downpours that began Thursday after the Guadalupe River burst from its banks last Friday, rising by 20 feet in roughly 95 minutes.
 A further 173 remained missing, with officials fearing the death toll could soar.

 Twenty-seven young girls and staff members were killed at Camp Mystic, an all-girls Christian summer camp situated on the bank of the Guadalupe River.

-Maps reveal the devastation seen in Kerr County, where authorities revealed 28 children were among the 87 victims in the flood-ravaged region.
+Maps reveal the devastation seen in Kerr County, where authorities revealed 36 children were among the 96 victims in the flood-ravaged county.

-Authorities said Wednesday that at least 161 people were missing in the region alone, with no rescues made there since Friday.
-“There could be more added to that list,” Texas Governor Greg Abbott said.
+By Friday, at least 161 people were missing in the region alone, with no rescues made there since Friday.
+“There could be more added to that list,” Texas Governor Greg Abbott said earlier this week.

+President Donald Trump and First Lady Melania are due to survey the damage in the county Friday afternoon.

-Authorities said at least eight people were killed in Kendall County, seven in Travis County, five in Burnett County, three in Williamson County and one in Tom Green County.
+Authorities said at least eight people were killed in Kendall County, eight in Travis County, five in Burnett County, three in Williamson County and one in Tom Green County.

 In Kerr County, first responders were forced to navigate uprooted trees, swept-away buildings, and large piles of debris during their operations.
 There were also power outages thanks to 40 downed power lines, officials said.